What are Corporate Practice of Medicine (CPOM) Laws?

 Maryland

-• Summary of Current Law: Maryland's stance on the corporate practice of medicine (CPM) lacks explicit statutory or regulatory provisions, making it somewhat ambiguous.
-The Board of Physician Quality Assurance, the state's licensing agency for physicians, has articulated its position on this matter in response to inquiries.
+- Summary of Current Law: Maryland's stance on the corporate practice of medicine (CPOM) lacks explicit statutes or regulatory provisions, making it somewhat ambiguous.
+That said, the state's Medical Licensing Board for physicians (The Maryland Board of Physician Quality Assurance), has been clear on its position on this matter in response to inquiries.
 According to the Board, a corporation can employ a physician to practice medicine in Maryland only if it falls into specific categories, such as a professional service corporation, a hospital, or a health maintenance organization.
 This position is based on the rationale that the Medical Practice Act permits only licensed individuals to practice medicine, and corporations cannot meet the licensing requirements unless expressly exempted.
-Although the Board's official stance is restrictive, it's noteworthy that enforcement in this area is not a top priority.
-Enforcement is more likely when the corporate employer interferes with the physician's medical judgment and compromises the standard of care.
-However, the Board's official position could potentially affect unrelated regulatory processes or be used in disputes involving private parties, such as physicians seeking to challenge restrictive covenants.
+Thus, Maryland has a common law basis for its corporate practice of medicine prohibition (but it has explicit language in its statutes to exempts hospitals from its CPOM prohibition.)
+Regulatory enforcement of the Maryland CPOM ban is most likely when the corporate employer interferes with the physician's medical judgment and compromises the standard of care.
+That said, the Board's official position could also potentially affect unrelated regulatory processes (e.g. pursuing approval from a regulatory board) or be used in disputes involving private parties, such as with a third-party health plan or other payer organization.
+Meanwhile, the Maryland Dentistry Act (MDA) explicitly outlaws corporate practice of dentistry, and opinions from the Attorney General have confirmed this reading.
+That said, optometrists can be employed by normal unlicensed corporate entities.
+In addition to the Maryland CPOM restrictions, the state has fee-splitting prohibitions that affect physicians and other licensed healthcare professionals as well.

 Massachusetts

-• Summary of Current Law: In Massachusetts, the corporate practice of medicine (CPM) is regulated by the requirement that individual physicians must be licensed by the Board of Registration in Medicine under M.G.L. c.
+- Summary of Current Law: In Massachusetts, the state has a robust prohibition on the corporate practice of medicine (CPOM), and a physician may not practice under a regular unlicensed corporate entity.
+The question was resolved by a series of cases before the Supreme Judicial Court of Massachusetts, which later found their way into both statutes and administrative regulations.
+In common law, the CPOM prohibition is grounded in the requirement that individual physicians must be licensed by the Board of Registration in Medicine under M.G.L. c.
 112 §§ 2–12 to practice medicine.
-Physicians have two primary options for organizing themselves into corporate entities: they can establish professional corporations in compliance with M.G.L. c.
-156A or form limited liability companies under M.G.L. c.
+Physicians have two primary options for organizing themselves into corporate entities: they can establish professional corporations (PCs) in compliance with M.G.L. c.
+156A or form limited liability companies (LLCs) under M.G.L. c.
 156C.
-Entities organized or formed under these statutes must obtain a certificate from the Board of Registration in Medicine as specified in M.G.L. c.
-156A §7 (for professional corporations) or M.G.L. c.
-156C §4(c) (for limited liability companies).
-Entities seeking to employ physicians but not organized under these statutes must secure a clinic license under M.G.L. c.
-111 §51 and 105 CMR 140.000.
-Alternatively, they can explore exceptions or exemptions to the clinic licensure regulations.
+Entities organized or formed under these statutes must obtain a certificate from the Board of Registration in Medicine (BORIM) as specified in M.G.L. c.
+156A §7 (for PCs) or M.G.L. c.
+156C §4(c) (for LLCs).
+If a group is seeking to employ physicians but is not organized according to these rules, it must first obtain a clinic license under M.G.L. c.
+111 §51 and 105 CMR 140.000, which can be a labor-intensive process.
+Alternatively, groups can explore exceptions or exemptions to the clinic licensure regulations.
 This framework ensures that physicians and medical entities adhere to the state's regulatory requirements for the practice of medicine in Massachusetts.
+Massachusetts CPOM ban covers medicine, dentistry, and optometry, among other professions.
+The key case law was developed in the case McMurdo v.
+Getter (1937) and has been long-standing.

 Michigan

-• Summary of Current Law: The current legal framework in Michigan clearly outlines guidelines for the corporate practice of medicine (CPM).
+- Summary of Current Law: The current legal framework in Michigan clearly outlines guidelines for the corporate practice of medicine (CPOM).
 The Michigan Business Corporation Act, specifically Section 251(1), expressly prohibits the practice of learned professions, including medicine, from being used for lawful corporate purposes.
-Opinions from the Michigan Attorney General support Michigan's position on this issue, emphasizing that domestic organizations covered by the Michigan Business Corporation Act are not allowed to participate in activities that are limited to licensed professionals.
-In Michigan, this legal structure is frequently referred to as the "learned professions doctrine" or the "corporate practice of medicine doctrine.”
+Opinions from the Michigan Attorney General support Michigan's position on this issue, emphasizing that domestic organizations covered by the Michigan Business Corporation Act (e.g. normal corporations or LLCs that are not PCs or PLLCs) are not allowed to participate in activities that are limited to licensed professionals.
+In Michigan, this legal structure is frequently referred to as the "learned professions doctrine" or the "corporate practice of medicine (CPOM) doctrine.”
+The Attorney General and Michigan administrative agencies have consistently argued that this restriction applies to employing a licensed professional to perform licensed professional services.
 Licensed professionals in the state may form corporations to provide their services as long as they follow certain regulations.
-These professional organizations, however, are bound by certain legal frameworks: they are required to operate as professional limited liability companies under the Michigan Limited Liability Company Act or as professional corporations under the Michigan Professional Service Corporation Act.
+These professional organizations, however, are bound by certain legal frameworks: they are required to operate as professional limited liability companies (PLLCs) under the Michigan Limited Liability Company Act or as professional corporations (PCs) under the Michigan Professional Service Corporation Act.
 These statutes specify exactly which business structures are acceptable in the state of Michigan for providing professional services.
+That said, non-profit organizations have generally not had enforcement of the state's CPOM ban.
+The Michigan Medical Board has the single highest per-capita rate in the country of serious enforcement actions taken (from 2019-2021).

 Minnesota

-• Summary of Current Law: Minnesota enforces a strict prohibition against the corporate practice of medicine (CPM), rooted in its case law and statutory regulations.
+- Summary of Current Law: Minnesota enforces a strict prohibition against the corporate practice of medicine (CPOM), rooted in its case law and statutory regulations.
 This prohibition is based on the interpretation of laws that forbid practicing medicine without a license.
 As established in the case Granger v.
 Adson (1933) and reinforced by subsequent statutes, any corporation that is not licensed to practice medicine but employs a licensed physician for its benefit can be considered as unlawfully practicing medicine.
-This is seen as a violation of both the law and public policy.
+This is seen as a violation of both the law and public policy (e.g. a corporation might be influenced by interests outside of patient welfare).
 However, there are specific legal frameworks under which physicians and healthcare professionals can practice medicine corporately in Minnesota.
 These are outlined in various statutes: professional corporations (Minn.
 Stat.
 Chap.
 319A), Integrated Service Networks (Minn.
 Stat.
 Chap.
 62N), and healthcare cooperatives (Minn.
 Stat.
 Chap.
 62R).
-The Minnesota Attorney General further clarifies that nonprofit corporations employing physicians do not necessarily violate CPM concerns, provided they do not control how the physician treats patients.
-This perspective, detailed in a 1955 opinion, revises an earlier 1939 stance which suggested nonprofit corporations could also fall under the CPM doctrine.
+The Minnesota Attorney General has further clarified that nonprofit corporations employing physicians do not necessarily violate CPOM concerns, provided they do not control how the physician treats patients.
+This perspective, detailed in a 1955 opinion, revises an earlier 1939 stance which suggested nonprofit corporations could also fall under the state's CPOM restriction.
+For the Medical Board to undertake a CPOM inquiry, a complaint must be initiated, after which the board conducts a fact-finding investigation.
+Minnesota statutes also outlaw fee-splitting in medicine and in related professions.
+Medicine may be practice through a professional corporation (PC), LLC, or LLP, provided that the ownership interest is held by licensed professionals of that profession.
+Minnesota law also explicitly prohibits the corporate practice of dentistry, chiropractic, optometry, and some other licensed healthcare fields.

 Mississippi